pawenn/RL-exercises_super_awesome_team_name/rl_exercises/christmas_challenge/Readme.md

 (1 bonus point)

 ### Level 2
+Optimize hyperparameters for generalization performance on the complete benchmark.
-Evaluate your agent on the complete benchmark to determine generalization performance and plot accordingly, e.g. using box plots or `rliable`.
+Evaluate your agent on the complete benchmark to determine generalization performance and plot your final agent accordingly, e.g. using box plots or `rliable`.
 The benchmarks are listed in the cbench-v1.txt file.
 You can find other benchmarks [here](https://compilergym.com/llvm/index.html#datasets).
 Remember to evaluate agents trained on different seeds.